sbhsscioly/sbhsscioly.github.io/README.md

-# sbhsscioly.github.io
+# CookiePie1.github.io

+Our project for HackSB 2019.

-Website for the South Brunswick High School Science Olympiad Team
+Website for the SBHS Science Olympiad Team.
+Created by Jinay Shah and John Yang.